VeerandraPrasath/SmartStayDocumentations/Stakeholders.md

 ### Primary Flow:

-- **Developers** report progress, issues, and blockers to the **Team Lead**.
+- **Developers** report progress, issues, and blockers to the Team Lead.
 - **Team Lead**:
   - Guides the development team technically.
-  - Coordinates requirement clarifications with the **Client**.
-  - Consolidates status and escalates non-technical issues to the **Project Manager**.
+  - Report status and  non-technical issues to the Project Manager.
-- **Project Manager** tracks overall progress, escalates support needs, and ensures smooth execution of project operations.
+- **Project Manager** tracks overall progress, provides needed support , and ensures smooth execution of project operations.

 ---